On this page you can find:

 - Greece - Corfu

 - Spain - Common species Spain, Andalucía and Castilla-La Mancha

 This guide illustrates 60 common butterfly species in Portugal Continental and it is a great help for those just beginning to identify butterflies and want to participate in the Butterfly Census of Portugal.
 This booklet was produced with the ABLE project and with the help of Tagis - Centro de Conservação das Borboletas de Portugal

 Butterfly Identification Guide from the European Butterfly Group

-- Also you can find another interesting resource in this website: Butterflies of the Iberian Peninsula by Paul R. G. Browning a revised version contains a lot of information covering Portugal and Spain butterflies.
+- Also you can find another interesting resource on this website: Butterflies of the Iberian Peninsula by Paul R. G. Browning a revised version contains a lot of information covering the butterflies of Portugal and Spain.
 You can download the pdf here

 Here you can download an eBMS leaflet explaining the network together with the project ABLE for promoting butterfly monitoring in Europe.
 You can find this leaflet in several languages: